Trump indictment ends decades of perceived invincibility

 “These are not things that Donald Trump ever thought in his entire life, nor I, for that matter, that he would ever be confronted with,” Michael Cohen, Trump's longtime fixer and a key witness in the case who served jail time for the payments, told CNN.

-Of course, some of the celebration by Trump’s detractors may be premature.
-The former president could seek to have a judge quickly dismiss the case.
-And even if it moves forward, there’s no guarantee of conviction.
+Of course, some of the celebration by Trump's detractors may be premature.
+Trump could seek to have a judge quickly dismiss the case.
+Even if it moves forward, there's no guarantee of conviction.
 Intensifying investigations in Atlanta and Washington are seen as potentially more serious legal threats.

 Trump, he said on the “Today" show, was “initially was shocked” by news of the charges, but quickly pivoted to his usual pushback playbook.